-Americans hope for 'truth' in officer's murder trial in Rome
+Americans hope appeal yields 'truth' of officer's Rome death

 The court also cited Cerciello Rega’s “professionalism, dedication to work, experience on the streets, his humanity” in reasoning that the officer would have no reason to try to strangle Elder.

-The slain officer’s partner, Officer Andrea Varriale, testified that neither policeman brought his service gun to the scene and insisted they showed their police badges.
+The slain officer’s partner, Officer Andrea Varriale, testified that neither he nor Cerciello Rega brought a service gun to their encounter with the two Americans and insisted they showed their police badges.

+While some appeals trials can last for months in Italy, Borzone said a verdict could come as soon as March 18 in the proceedings that opened Thursday because no witnesses will be called to testify.

+In a separate trial in Rome, a Carabinieri officer is charged with allegedly using unjustified means in blindfolding Natale-Hjorth with his hands bound behind his back when the then-18 year old was brought to a police station for questioning hours after Cerciello Rega’s fatal stabbing.